awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **To launch self\-managed Windows nodes using `eksctl`**

-This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.40.0`\.
+This procedure requires that you have installed `eksctl`, and that your `eksctl` version is at least `0.40.0`\.
 You can check your version with the following command:

 ```
 eksctl version